timfprogs/ipfidsupdate/README.md

 Read the notes below before installing this addon.
 Once you've done this you can proceed to the first step.

 1. First remove any automatic updater that you've already got running.
+It's not necessary to do this if you're running an old version of this updater.

 2. Download the installer:

   ```wget https://github.com/timfprogs/ipfidsupdate/raw/master/install-idsupdate.sh```

 3. Make it executable:

   ```chmod +x install-idsupdate.sh```